The following article appeared in the April 14, 2017 edition of the Providence Journal.

 The village is only the second such sports complex of its kind in New England, the developers say.
 The first one, Chelsea Piers, in Stamford, Connecticut, opened in 2012.

-The village is being developed in phases on 139 acres purchased from the city for economic development.
+The New England Sports Village is being developed in phases on 139 acres purchased from the city for economic development.

 Phase 1, costing $53 million, includes two full size hockey rinks (and a half-sheet rink) that opened in December, and an Olympic-size swimming pool and 100-room hotel, both expected to open by the end of 2018.
 The hotel would be used by families attending sports tournaments.